oddz/dh150-audrey/index.md

 Based on all my user research and evaluations, I ideated three essential features for the application.

-1. A "new task" button, which would allow users to jot down new tasks and seperate them into specific categories.
+1. A "new task" button, which would allow users to jot down new tasks and separate them into specific categories.
 2. A "new list" button, which would allow users to itemize information.
 3. A "calendar" button, which would allow users to view their tasks and events in a calendar format.